YUQI310/AIGC_standard_testset_repo/README.md

 - provide full processed dataset outputs
 - serve as a production-ready data processing platform
 - replace local execution environments required for actual conversion and validation
+## Note on Repository Adaptation
+This repository is a structured implementation skeleton derived from the original script design document, which describes the dataset configuration as `config/datasets_config.json`.
+For readability and maintenance, the repository uses `config/datasets_config.yaml` instead.
+Some routing paths and directory mappings are repository implementation choices based on the documented workflow, rather than a claim of verbatim reconstruction of the original script files.